LooseLab/Icarust_supplementary_data/README.md

 ```
 **NB** fasta and squiggle files generated are excluded from tree.

-The conda environment I used for the notebooks has been exported to [analysis_env.yml](analysis_env.yml).
+The conda environment used for the notebooks has been exported to [analysis_env.yml](analysis_env.yml).
 This however assumes Guppy version 6.4.6.
 This may need changing to match your Guppy version.

 For notebook details, see [NOTEBOOKS.md](notebooks/NOTEBOOKS.md).